carlsverre/thelab.carlsverre.com/_posts/2009-08-01-guest-xp-dualbooting-linux.markdown

 Now that XP is finally getting settled in, completely unaware and ungrateful of all the things that I've done for it, it's time to get Linux back and integrated.

 ### Hour 12
 A simple boot into Backtrack, replace the MBR from my GRUB backup, reboot, and we're back into Linux.
-Make sure all the raids are intact, and edit the GRUB menu.lst to chain-load Windows on the forth drive.
+Make sure all the raids are intact, and edit the GRUB menu.lst to chain-load Windows on the fourth drive.
 Reboot again to confirm that everything works, and it does, unbelievable.

-Now, something I noticed in XP: it detected the old broken install of its predecessor on forth partition of the first hard drive and decided that it would be a good idea to call that one "C:" and the working copy "L:".
+Now, something I noticed in XP: it detected the old broken install of its predecessor on fourth partition of the first hard drive and decided that it would be a good idea to call that one "C:" and the working copy "L:".
 It choose "L" because it noticed that there were a lot of other partitions that one day would surely be visible to XP (since they're empty now) and reserved letters for them, how nice.

 Unfortunately, because Windows had commandeered and adopted itself a "C:" drive, I couldn't tell it to let it go and call the working version of Windows "C:".
 So now, because I'm not going through the install process again, I get the added luxury of changing the install paths of all my programs.
 Either way, it works, so I'm not touching it.
 It can figure out the hard drive is corrupt on its own.